DeAutremont Brothers: Train robbery

 The brothers were then forced to flee empty-handed while a second conductor ran to a nearby emergency phone and reported the robbery to authorities in Ashland, Oregon.
+The bodies of the four victims were found at the scene of the crime: Engineer Bates and fireman Marvin Seng were beside the engine cab-each had been shot in the head; Train passenger/railroad brakeman Coyle O. Johnson was shot four times in the stomach and died from his wounds; the charred body of mail clerk Dougherty was in the mail car.
 Police investigators later found a detonator and a discarded .45 caliber pistol at the scene along with three gunny sacks which had been soaked in creosote and dragged along the ground to throw bloodhounds off their trail.
 The search party fanned out from Tunnel 13 and discovered a black traveling bag with a railroad shipping tag and a pair of green overalls.
 Over a dozen suspects were jailed and questioned, but local authorities made little headway in solving the case.

 Dr. Edward Heinrich, a chemistry professor at the University of California, was brought in and was able to use early forensic methods to accurately provide a description of the suspects for police.
 Upon examining the green overalls found by investigators, Heinrich reported that the suspect was a left-handed lumberjack, approximately 25 years old, with brown hair and fair complexion, was 5'8 in height and weighed 165 pounds, and was described as a man with fastidious habits.
 He further explained his findings were based on specific evidence gathered by his investigation of the overalls, which included strands of hair and the presence of Douglas fir needles and fresh pitch from pine trees.
-The overalls were worn only on the right side, suggesting the same position a left-hander would take as if he were to lean against a tree while swinging an ax.
+The overalls were worn only on the right side, suggesting the same position a left-hander would take if he were to lean against a tree while swinging an ax.
 The suspect's height and weight were estimated from the size of the overalls, and the "fastidious habits" were evidenced by some neatly-cut fingernail clippings found in the pocket.
-In addition, the receipt for a registered letter was found in the pocket, which police later traced to a $50 money order sent by Roy DeAutremont to his brother Hugh in Lakewood, New Mexico on September 14, 1923.
+In addition, the receipt for a registered letter was found in the pocket, which police later traced to a $50 money order sent by Roy DeAutremont to his brother Hugh in Lakewood, New Mexico, on September 14, 1923.